 Specialized facilities and staff focused on born-digital materials such as files and software from diskettes, optical media, hard drives, data tapes, and other digital storage media.

-Specialized facilities and staff focused on digital imaging of manuscripts, books, maps, photographs, prints, illustrations, other print-based library materials, as well as 3D objects.
+Specialized facilities and staff focused on digital imaging of manuscripts, books, maps, photographic materials, prints, illustrations, other print-based library materials, as well as 3D objects.

 Specialized facilities and staff focused on sound recordings and moving images.